yiruyang2025/yiruyang2025.github.io/_projects/2_project.md

 <br>

 ## Explicit vs. Implicit 3D Geometry Computation

-- Complexity of `Explicit` methods stems from the squared dependency of geometric optimization, Complexity of `Implicit` methods stems from the linear dependency of neural inference
-- `VGGT and St4RTrack`, through an Alternating Attention mechanism aligned with `world coordinates`, rewrite the multi-view geometry problem as a `linearly parallelizable forward computation` problem

 | **Aspect**                   | **Explicit (Geometric Pipeline)**                                                                                                         | **Implicit (Neural Pipeline)**                                                                                         |
 | ---------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------- |